openedx/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

 * Delete or edit posts on the **Course Updates** page in Studio.
 See :ref:`Add a Course Update`.

+* For a course that includes :ref:`learner cohorts<Enabling and Configuring Cohorts>`, set up the cohorts and select a strategy for assigning learners to the cohorts.

+* For a course that includes drag and drop problems, replace any problems created prior to April 2016 with the newer drag and drop problem component, which is accessible and mobile ready.
+For more information about enabling the new drag and drop problem type and adding these problems to your course, see :ref:`drag_and_drop_problem`.

+The following additional changes can also improve the experience of learners who enroll in the new course run.

 * Review the files on the **Files & Uploads** page.
 To update a file that contains references to course-related dates, you must complete the following steps.